imarc/boilerplate/resources/styles/atoms/dropdown/README.md

-This is a legacy mixin that is used as part of the Primary Header implementation from Boilerplate 3.
+This is a Vue component, BpDropdown, for implementing dropdowns.
+It's used in the navigation components in conjunctions with BpDirectinonal.